rundeck/rundeck/docs/en/manual/01-introduction.md

 ## What is this manual about?

 Welcome to the Rundeck user manual.
-This manual was written to help administrators quickly become productive with the Rundeck server and tools.
+This manual was written to help you quickly become productive with the Rundeck service and tools.

 ## What is Rundeck?

 Rundeck is open source software that helps you automate ad-hoc and routine procedures in data center or cloud environments.
-Rundeck provides a number of features that will alleviate time-consuming grunt work and make it easy for you to scale up your scripting efforts.
+Rundeck provides a number of features that will alleviate time-consuming grunt work and make it easy for you to scale up your automation efforts.

 Rundeck allows you to run tasks on any number of nodes from a web-based or command-line interface.
-Rundeck also includes other features that make it easy to scale up your scripting efforts including: access control, workflow building, scheduling, logging, and integration with external sources for node and option data.
+Rundeck also includes other features that make it easy to scale up your automation efforts including: access control, workflow building, scheduling, logging, and integration with external sources for node and option data.